 But it wasn’t only psychiatry who promoted this new development.
 The professional organizations of psychologists, social workers and mental health counselors did so as well.
 They hoped and believed too, that, if their work would be categorized as medical rather than psychological, their services too would be reimbursed by insurance companies equal to the way medical treatments were.
 As a consequence they would, if not improve, at least secure their income.
 It’s doubtful that at the time of jumping onto the bandwagon, they realized that they would have to compromise, if not to some extent betray, the integrity of their profession in order to get access to insurance reimbursements for their services.

 The Obstruction of Psychotherapy

 This shift in the mental health field certainly caused the insurance companies great concern, given the length of psychotherapy and the high number of hours to pay for.

 Psychotherapy here is understood as a psychodynamic, process-oriented, longer to long term (2-5 years) form of therapy that aims at resolving intrapsychic conflicts as well as integration of body, mind and self in order to increase specific and general functioning, and emphasizing self-responsibility, self-mastery and self-determination

-Facing the new legal obligations could cost them large amounts of money and diminished profits, they soon realized in the light of the new concept that mental health problems are supposed to be illnesses that the new medication treatments might turn out to be cheaper than psychotherapy.
+Facing that the new legal obligations could cost them large amounts of money and diminished profits, they soon realized in the light of the new concept that mental health problems are supposed to be illnesses and that therefore the new medication treatments might turn out to be cheaper than psychotherapy.

 If the insurance companies could successfully denounce psychotherapy as an inefficient treatment and deny its efficacy, then counseling or psychotherapy could be seen as nothing but an adjunct to medication treatment.
 Then reimbursement could be seriously limited and they could stem the tide of the new emerging costs to them.
 They just had to get control of the field.